Africa Safari Trips and Packages

-The best way to get the inside scoop and behind-the-scene access is to travel on one of our trips which are led by the most experienced and knowledgeable guides.
-Another good way to gather insider information is to speak with locals—provided you know the language and there are many languages spoken in Africa, so you may find yourself out of luck.
+The best way to get the inside scoop and behind-the-scenes access is to travel on one of our trips which are led by the most experienced and knowledgeable guides.
+Another good way to gather insider information is to speak with locals – provided you know the language and there are many languages spoken in Africa.
+So, you may find yourself out of luck.
 Still, here are a few helpful tips that we’re happy to share to get you started!

 1. Rain = Celebrations and Festivals

 A lot of people think that the best time to travel to a destination is during its dry season.
 This is true in some places, but in Africa, sometimes the wet season can be more fun – especially if you’re hoping to catch the best festivals and local celebrations.
 Africans love their rain – it means crops which mean food and money – and they’re known for worshipping the wet season by hosting colorful festivals that aren’t found anywhere else in the world.

 Airfare to Africa is never cheap, but it tends to be less costly the farther in advance that you book.
 Generally speaking, we recommend booking your airfare about 170 days prior to when you want to depart.

 Because your time in Africa is limited, it’s best to spend all of it being present and ready to capture those picture-perfect moments that your friends and family at home will be asking to see.
 Practice taking photos and adjusting your camera’s settings prior to your trip.
 That way, when you’re on your safari, you won’t be the one fiddling with their camera while the lion cubs put on a playful performance.